 - SCC and CFS worked together with the charity commission to bring the dormant trusts back into use, transferring approximately £400,000 to CFS by setting up the Surrey Education Fund.
 This fund has since grown through additional donations and will award grants in perpetuity, while still honouring the original objects of the endowments.

-- We invested an additional £500,000 in to an existing urestricted endowment called the Surrey Community Fund for the county and address the ongoing impacts and recovery of Covid.
+- We invested an additional £500,000 in to an existing restricted endowment called the Surrey Community Fund for the county and address the ongoing impacts and recovery from COVID-19.
 This will be fully match-funded through public donations and the CFS will administer this on behalf of the council, with part of the grants being awarded in perpetuity and others awarded rapidly to meet current needs.

 - Working together to share insights allows us to build trend data, highlight need and decide where to direct support.
 This data is critical in driving up donations and targeting support to areas of need.